NALTP/Rules/README.md

       - (iv) Representing their team to the CRC,
       - (v) Locating/creating team graphics,
       - (vi) Organizing scrimmages,
-      - (vii) Electing one member of the CRC for the following season and
+      - (vii) Electing two members of the CRC for the following season and
       - (viii) Anything else required or requested of them by both the CRC and their team
     - (b) Co-Captains are responsible for assisting the captain and filling in for them when they are unavailable.
     - (c) Captains may change who their co-captain is at any time by notifying the CRC.